 This award is need-based and consideration will be given to a student from the Republic of Ireland, preferably from a Mercy secondary school in Trim, County Meath or Scoil Mhuire.
 In the event that there are not any Irish student applicants, then this scholarship will be awarded to an American student of Irish descent from Cook County, IL.
 This scholarship was established through the generosity of Mrs. Mary Cartan Hendry, '67.

 Through the collective generosity of the Class of 2010, the Class of 2010 Book Scholarship will help incoming first-year students pay for textbooks and other course materials.
 James and Patricia Morris, Ph.D., '83, matched all contributions to this fund from graduating students.
 Applications are available during Via.

 Established through the generosity of Bernard and Jean Downey, this annual award provides assistance to students with high financial need.

 The Haddad Peace Award is created to nurture positive, creative and thoughtful approaches to timely issues, with an emphasis on peace and understanding.
 This award was established through the generosity of Dr. Safia Haddad.

-An annual award to a son or daughter of a member of IBEW Local 134.
+The IBEW/NECA scholarship is an annual award to a son or daughter of a member of IBEW Local 134.
 Applicants must be currently enrolled in Saint Xavier or accepted for full-time undergraduate status with a minimum GPA of 3.0.
 A 1,000-word essay must be submitted with two letters of recommendation.
 This scholarship was established through the generosity of IBEW Local 134.

 This award provides scholarship support for Saint Xavier students with high academic achievements and high financial need.
 It was established through the generosity of Mr. and Mrs. Tom Nessinger.